← All briefings

 How this fits into the tour

-The BYD factory visit is a Day 5 Shenzhen afternoon stop on the China AI Tour, following Huawei Bantian in the morning.
+A BYD visit can be proposed within a bespoke China AI executive immersion, subject to factory approval; a Huawei briefing may be paired with it when available.
 The day deliberately combines foundational AI infrastructure (Huawei) with AI embedded into mass-industrial production (BYD).

 The full Day 5 agenda and a BYD-specific pre-read are included in the cohort brochure.